buahaha/aa-standingssync/README.md

 - Users can choose which of their characters shall be synchronized
 - Supports multiple alliances
 - Synchronization is ongoing until user chooses to remove character from synchronization
-- Synchronization ceases automatically should the user loose permissions
+- Should the user loose permissions or his token become invalid sync is deactivated for his characters

 ## Screenshot